Applying for a Student visa – Commonwealth Scholars

 How long will my visa application take to process?

 The CSC liaises with UKVI on behalf of Commonwealth Scholars to share details of Scholar visa applications.
 This is to support UKVI in confirming that you are in receipt of a scholarship from the CSC and help with the smooth processing of your visa.
-Whilst no specific priority is given to Commonwealth Scholar visa applications, sharing this data can nonetheless speed up the issuance of your visa.
+Whilst no specific priority is given to Commonwealth Scholar visa applications, sharing this data can nonetheless speed up the processing of your visa.
 You should ensure that you complete the short survey sent with your Confirmation of Award so that the CSC has all the relevant details about your visa application and can share this with UKVI.
 Please note that we do not have any direct influence over the way that visas are decided.

 Please be aware that visa processing can still take longer than expected due to issues outside of our control.
 Please be patient and keep your university and your Programme Officer updated if there are any delays and you think you may arrive later than expected in the UK due to processing times.